 We’ve also put together a step-by-step tutorial.
 You'll create a block that can be used to add a snowy effect to your scene.

 The block will be listed in the Assets panel.
 When it's selected you can rename it if you want to:

 This will open the block in a new window, so you can make changes to it:

-The quickest way to add a block to your scene is to simply click and drag it from the Asset Panel to the Scene Panel.
+The quickest way to add a block to your scene is to simply click and drag it from the Assets panel to the Scene panel.
 Alternatively:

-In the Scene Panel, Snow is the instance of the Block.
+In the Scene panel, Snow is the instance of the Block.
 You'd use the options under Inputs in the Inspector to customize how the block behaves in the effect.
-In the Asset Panel, Snow is the master block.
+In the Assets panel, Snow is the master block.